Skip to main content

 Growth Hormone Peptide Therapy, such as the combination of CJC-1295 and Ipamorelin, offers another layer of systemic modulation.
 GH is a powerful counter-regulatory hormone to cortisol.
 It promotes lipolysis (fat breakdown) and anabolism (tissue building), directly opposing the catabolic, fat-storing effects of chronic stress.

 Furthermore, the pulsatile release of GH is critical for deep, restorative sleep.
-Since poor sleep is a major driver of HPA axis dysfunction, a protocol that normalizes GH patterns and improves is a profound intervention for restoring systemic balance.
+Since poor sleep is a major driver of HPA axis dysfunction, a protocol that normalizes GH patterns and improves sleep quality is a profound intervention for restoring systemic balance.

 Systemic Effects of Personalized vs. Generic Interventions